manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

 Under the "Access keys for CLI, SDK, & API access" headline, hit the "Create access key" button.
 This gives you an Access key ID and a Secret access key.
 Keep the page open in order to copy-and-paste these in the next step.

-Open your terminal application and run `aws configure` and paste the key ID and secret access key, like this:
+Open your terminal application, run `aws configure`, and paste the key ID and secret access key, like this:

     > aws configure
     AWS Access Key ID [****************]: AKIAUCFPZVBYGKDEGPNF